-Make sure all supports are securely in place before using the outside kitchen.
-Before using, make sure the propane connection is properly hooked up and secure Do not leave the cooktop unattended while using.
-Keep all clothing and flammable material away from the cooktop while in use.
-Do not exceed the weight capacity of the outside kitchen unit.
-Disconnect the propane couple before stowing the outside kitchen unit.
+The following applies when using the outside kitchen.

-Make sure the kitchen unit is properly stowed and secured, and that the outside kitchen door is securely in place and locked before traveling.
+- ☐ Before using, make sure the propane connection is properly hooked up and secure. - □ Do not leave the cooktop unattended while using. - ☐ Keep all clothing and flammable material away from the cooktop while in use. - □ Do not exceed the weight capacity of the outside kitchen unit. - □ Disconnect the propane couple before stowing the outside kitchen unit. - Make sure the kitchen unit is properly stowed, latched and secured, and that the outside kitchen enclosure is locked before traveling.

-Attaching the "quick coupler" connection
+Attaching the "quick coupler" connection.

 The "quick coupler" is directly connected to the RV propane system.
-The "quick-coupler" connection has a positive shut-off valve as required by code and standards.
+The "quick-coupler" connection has a positive shut-off valve.

-- Place the "quick coupler handle in the OFF position and push back the sleeve.
-The valve handle must be OFF to make the connection. - 2.
-Insert the plug and release the sleeve. - Push the plug until the sleeve snaps forward, locking the plug into the socket.
+Place the "quick coupler handle in the OFF position and push back the sleeve.
+The valve handle must be OFF to make the connection.